frida/frida-website/_i18n/en/_docs/stalker.md

 going to create an exact replica of it.
 Given that stalker contexts are on a per-thread basis, we should not be stalking this new child.

-Note that for syscalls in AARCH64 the first 8 arguments are passed in registers `x0` through `x7` and the syscall number is passed in `x8`, additional arguments are passed on the stack.
+Note that for syscalls in AArch64 the first 8 arguments are passed in registers `x0` through `x7` and the syscall number is passed in `x8`, additional arguments are passed on the stack.
 The return value for the syscall is returned in `x0`.
-The function `gum_exec_block_virtualize_linux_sysenter` generates the necessary instrumented assembly to deal with such a syscall.
+The function `gum_exec_block_virtualize_linux_sysenter()` generates the necessary instrumented code to deal with such a syscall.
 We will look at the pseudo code below:

 ```